 For more information, click here.

-Swing Dancing Club
+Ballroom Dancing Club

 Have you always wanted to dance, but you don’t know how?
 Swing by and we’ll teach you.
 Swing Dancing Club meets every week to teach and practice.
 Dances taught include: Swing, Waltz, Tango, Cha Cha, Foxtrot, Salsa, and Viennese Waltz.
 In addition to weekly meetings, the club hosts a dance once a month and tries to do a fun new event each semester (past events include coordinating a flash-mob in the cafeteria ).